Framlingham Sir Robert Hitcham's CEVA Primary School

 English is a core subject and is at the heart of our curriculum.
 We aim to develop every child’s ability to communicate effectively in speech and writing and to listen with understanding.
 We encourage our pupils to be enthusiastic, fluent and responsive readers who can learn and gain pleasure from the written word.

 The main reading schemes that we use are Big Cats, Phonics Bug, Oxford Reading Tree and Ginn 360.
-We teach reading using a variety of strategies, but in the early stages the phonic approach is the method of choice.
+We teach reading using a variety of strategies to engage and inspire children as readers.
 We also place emphasis on the importance of understanding and responding to reading and therefore comprehension skills are taught throughout the school.

 We feel that the correct use of English grammar, spelling and punctuation, as well as a wide vocabulary, are very important – and we aim to equip our pupils with the tools needed.

-We also give pupils many opportunities to use drama as a means of expression, and we take groups to the theatre to view professionally produced performances when appropriate.
+As a school we are passionate about the importance of oracy.
+We understand how oracy can benefit children in all aspects of their lives as well as their education.
+We offer a creative approach in which children are able to develop their oracy skills before transferring these skills into their writing.
+We give pupils many opportunities to use drama as a means of expression, and we take groups to the theatre to view professionally produced performances when appropriate.
 Year 6 pupils deliver an annual production in a professional theatre to hundreds of parents.

 We encourage parents to take an active role in their child’s development through listening to their reading, talking to them about home learning tasks and helping them to learn their spellings.